 Money can't buy you happiness.

-Said Bernanke, we all know that getting a better paying job is one of the main reasons to go to college.
+Said Bernanke, we all know that getting a better-paying job is one of the main reasons to go to college.

-But if you are ever tempted to go into a field or take a job only because the pay is high, and for no other reason, be careful.
+But if you are ever tempted to go into a field or take a job only because the pay is high and for no other reason, be careful.

 Having a larger income is exciting at first, but as you get used to your new standard of living and as you associate with other people in your new income bracket, the thrill quickly wears off.

-You're only going to be miserable when he himself is a multimillionaire.
+You're only going to be miserable when he himself is a multi-millionaire.

-What I would think is that this guy knows where we're headed and is trying to set me up to understand I ain't gonna earn a lot of money any ground ever again.
+What I would think is that this guy knows where we're headed and is trying to set me up to understand I ain't going to earn a lot of money ever again because we're just in too much debt.

 Bernanke then went on to cite a study conducted on lottery winners to substantiate his claim.